veerrajukakarla434/vrk-core-java-programming/Part2_CoreJava_Interview_Questions.md

 #### What is the difference between throw, throws and throwable in java?
 **throw In Java :**

 * throw is a keyword in java which is used to throw an exception manually.
 Using throw keyword, you can throw an exception from any method or block.
-But, that exception must be of type java.lang.Throwable class or itís sub classes.
+But, that exception must be of type java.lang.Throwable class or it‚Äôs sub classes.
 Below example shows how to throw an exception using throw keyword.

 ```Java
 class ThrowAndThrowsExample